nickypangers/passport-visa-api/pkg/constants/README.md

 ## Instructions

-Simply rename the _example.go_ file to _constants.go_, and edit and uncomment the content to your preference before compiling and running.
+Simply rename the _example.go_ file to _constants.go_, and edit, remove the underscores and uncomment the content to your preference before compiling and running.

-You can toggle whether to allow request for updating data without a token by changing the constant _TokenOnly_ to **FALSE**.

 ## Constant Definitions